How To Preserve Your Car Accident Claim In California

 When changing lanes, avoid slamming into other vehicles.

-Another sort of car accident with which you must be very familiar.
+Another sort of car accident in California with which you must be very familiar.
 This normally happens when a driver tries to change lanes without checking any of his or her blind spots first.
 Always make sure you are fully clear before changing lanes to prevent these types of collisions.

 These forms of collisions often occur in suburban neighborhoods, parking lots, and other public places.
 In most cases, a low-speed collision occurs when a driver is attempting to park a vehicle or backing up to exit.
 This is the sort of accident that is most likely to result in a pedestrian being injured.
 The easiest way to avoid this is to always exercise extreme caution when reversing a car.